-Depreciation and amortization expense was \$4.2 million for three months ended March 31, 2023, a decrease of \$0.2 million from the comparable period in 2022.
-The decrease was primarily due to assets fully amortizing in prior periods.
+Depreciation and amortization expense was \$4.2 million for three months ended June 30, 2023, a decrease of \$2.4 million from the comparable period in 2022.
+The decrease was primarily due to the reduction of depreciable assets that were fully amortized or impaired compared to the prior periods.